tompreiss/blog-sample-udacity/README.md

 # blog-sample-udacity
-A simple blog created for Udacity course
+A simple personal blog created for Udacity course.
+Powered by HTML, CSS (with layout made with Flexbox and CSS Grid)